Almost sure null bankruptcy of testing-by-betting strategies: Bankruptcy of mixture strategies

-In particular, the two mixtures employed by \cite{orabona2023tight} are both continuous, thus atomless at 0, and are consequently null-bankrupt. \begin{proposition} The universal portfolio betting strategy proposed by \citet[Section 4]{orabona2023tight}, which corresponds to $W_n^\pi$ where $\pi$ is a Beta distribution rescaled to $[-1,1]$, and the Robbins' iterated logarithm betting strategy proposed by \citet[Section 5]{orabona2023tight}, which corresponds to $W_n^\pi$ where $\pi$ has density $f_\pi(\lambda)=\frac{\id_{\{ |\lambda| \le 1 \} } \log \log C}{2|\lambda| \log(C|\lambda|) (\log\log(C|\lambda|))^2 }$ where $C=6.6e$, both converge to 0 almost surely under any non-degenerate null distribution. \end{proposition}
+In particular, the two mixtures employed by \cite{orabona2023tight} are both continuous, thus atomless at 0, and are consequently null-bankrupt. \begin{proposition} The universal portfolio betting strategy proposed by \citet[Section 4]{orabona2023tight}, which corresponds to $W_n^\pi$ where $\pi$ is a Beta distribution rescaled to $[-1,1]$, and the Robbins' iterated logarithm betting strategy proposed by \citet[Section 5]{orabona2023tight}, which corresponds to $W_n^\pi$ where $\pi$ has density $f_\pi(\lambda)=\frac{\id_{\{ |\lambda| \le 1 \} } \log \log C}{2|\lambda| \log(C/|\lambda|) (\log\log(C/|\lambda|))^2 }$ where $C=6.6e$, both converge to 0 almost surely under any non-degenerate null distribution. \end{proposition} Note that Robbins' mixture achieves the iterated logarithmic rate via being ``heavy at 0'': its \emph{density} satisfies $f_\pi(0) = \infty$.
+However, the mixture measure still charges 0 mass to the point $\{ 0 \}$, thus null-bankrupt.

 We now revisit the question asked at the end of \cref{sec:bankruptcy-predictable}.
 Among mixture strategies, we know from \cref{thm:nocash} that null-bankrupt strategies are exactly those without the cash component $\pi(\{0\})$.
 Given any null-non-bankrupt mixture strategy, its bet component $\pi' = \pi|_{[-\frac{1}{1-m},0)\cup(0, \frac{1}{m}] }$ yields a strictly more powerful, null-bankrupt strategy as